nerdalert/cloud-bandwidth/Readme.md

 ### Overview

 Network visibility is one of the most important assets in a network engineer's toolkit.
 This is a tool measuring bandwidth that can be useful for capacity planning, SLAs, troubleshooting or any other scenario that having a realtime and historical measurements of bandwidth is useful.
+Multiple cloud environments, coupled with data gravity driving clusters of compute at the edge is increasing the network sprawl and piling on the ever-growing challenges for network ops/architecture/engineering.

 This project is designed to measure bandwidth to distributed endpoints across networks and clouds.
 Having visibility to edge and multi-cloud resources can get overly complicated and/or expensive with many solutions.
 Heavyweight agents can be problematic.

 This is a simple method of
 - Setting up iperf servers on your edge/clouds/enterprise as listeners
-- Polling the servers
+- Polling the listeners
 - Graphing the results into a TSDB
 - Visualizing the results into dashboards with Grafana